bruhad-dave/drs-validator/README.md

 # DRS Endpoint Test Suite

-This repository is a submission for the GA4GH Developer Technical Interview.
+This repository is a submission for the GA4GH Developer technical assessment.
 It contains a test suite class, DRS_Validator, that runs tests to check the compliance of DRS object endpoints returned by a GET request.

 The schemas used to validate DRS object endpoints are from the [**DRS Schemas Repository**](https://github.com/ga4gh/data-repository-service-schemas).